Meet the Danish Revenge Porn Victim Who's Fighting Back with Nude Photos

 How do you deal with the “attention whore” reaction?

 That term is so frustrating to me.
 I keep hearing about this “selfie generation” we’re supposedly living in and my head just explodes.
 Rembrandt painted selfies all the time.
 People have always been fascinated by their appearance and suddenly it’s being turned around to attack women for liking the way they look.
-Women do it to other women, sure, but in my experience it’s more often than not men who are most vicious in their condemnation of women for loving themselves.
+Women do it to other women, sure, but in my experience it’s more often than not middle aged family men who are most vicious in their hatred or abuse of women.

 What do you think could be a solution to this problem?